 While the adoption of machine learning technology has really taken off in the last five years, Julien reminded us that Amazon have been working in this space since their foundations in online book retail.

-Even in 1995, personalized content was front and center on Amazon.com.
-It was recognized early that personalizing content and targeted recommendations were key to successful e-commerce.
+Even in 1995, personalised content was front and centre on Amazon.com.
+It was recognised early that personalising content and targeted recommendations were key to successful e-commerce.
 In the book, Two Decades of Recommender Systems at Amazon, it is mentioned that Amazon filed a patent in 1998 on machine learning recommendation systems.

 Over the years, they have been consistently applying ML to different areas, such as the 50,000-strong army of autonomous robots working in Amazon fulfillment centers all over the world.
 Other recent examples include the Amazon Echo and Prime Air, Amazon’s drone delivery service, and Amazon Go, the AI-powered cashierless store in Seattle.